• 8 min read

 Overall, no matter what time of year you’re visiting Iceland, driving is the way to go for more flexibility, freedom and access.
 Iceland doesn’t have robust public transit and tour guides will only really take you to some of the top spots, and on a strict schedule, so if you want to see a variety of sights around the country, at your leisure, a car is necessary.

-What are the road conditions like in Iceland in February?
+What Are Road Conditions in Iceland Like in February?

 The road conditions in Iceland in February can be adverse